 Interested in learning more about food safety?
 We have partnered with our member First for Training to make online food safety basic training courses affordable and available as well as meeting our long term aim of getting course material into schools.
-First for Training will be making a charitable donation of 10% of course sales to the Food Safety Information Council to help us keep our important work going.
 If you have a question or training need please contact First for Training

 Food safety essentials course (for businesses and individuals)

 Food business owners by law, are responsible for making sure that people who handle food or food contact surfaces in their business, and the people who supervise this work, have the skills and knowledge they need to handle food safely.
 It is recognised that knowledge comes from training and skills from practice, instruction and supervision.
 This essential food safety course has been designed and reviewed by world food safety and teaching experts.